-Fraport AG, which ranks among the world’s leading companies in the global airport business, offers, offers a full range of integrated airport management and consulting services.
-The company boasts a global portfolio of subsidiaries and other investments – including the operation of 24 airports on three continents.
+One of the leading players in the global airport business, Fraport AG offers a wide range of operational and management solutions based on over 90 years of aviation expertise.
+Fraport’s portfolio of companies spans four continents with activities at 30 airports worldwide.
 In business year 2016, the Fraport Group generated sales of €2.59 billion and profit of about €400 million.
-Some 105 million passengers used airports around the world in which Fraport has more than a 50 percent stake during 2016.
+More than 145 million passengers used airports around the world in which Fraport has more than a 50 percent stake during 2017.
 In its Mission Statement, Fraport places the focus on customers.
 The Group’s commitment to ensuring a “good trip” to all passengers and travelers is also reflected in the corporate slogan: “Gute Reise!
 We make it happen”.
 This commitment applies to all of Fraport’s business activities and services both at Germany’s largest aviation hub in Frankfurt and the Group’s airports worldwide.

 Frankfurt Airport City has become Germany’s largest job complex at a single location, employing approximately 81,000 people at some 450 companies and organizations on site.
 Almost half of Germany’s population lives within a 200-kilometer radius of the FRA intermodal travel hub – the largest airport catchment area in Europe.
 FRA also serves as a magnet for other companies located throughout the economically vital Frankfurt/Rhine-Main-Neckar region.
 Thanks to synergies associated with the region’s dynamic industries, networked expertise, and outstanding intermodal transportation infrastructure, FRA’s world route network enables Germany’s export-oriented businesses to flourish in global markets.
 Likewise, FRA is a key gateway for companies wanting to access the huge European marketplace.
 Thus, Frankfurt Airport – which is strategically located in the heart of Europe – is one of the most important hubs in the global logistics chain.